 The election is to be held at a meeting of the Board immediately following the annual general meeting.

+Members of the executive are to hold office until the Board meeting following the next occurring annual general meeting after the date of election and are eligible for re-election.

 The meeting is to elect a Chairperson for the purpose of conducting the election of members of the executive.

 The Chairperson is to declare all offices vacant and conduct the election.